 Changing beliefs for these subsets of subjects is not a well-oiled hydraulic mechanism in which posteriors emerge smoothly from some combination of priors and new data.
 In other words the amount by which a subject updates her beliefs varies across the spectrum of political views in the US and varies by religion, or something strongly correlated with religion, and growing up with entrepreneurial parents.
-This "Saul on the road to Damascus" effect, in which the strongest disbelievers become the strongest believers, requires an explanation with a more complex or more structured cognitive mechanism.
+Being raised in a more traditional Russian household, as proxied by the Orthodox parent variable, might make subjects more wary about economists' chalkboard claims, but more receptive to observable evidence.
+This "Saul on the road to Damascus" effect, in which the strongest disbelievers become the strongest believers, requires an explanation with a more complex cognitive mechanism.

-A generation ago social psychologists rejected theories of persuasion and attitude change based on "a passive and rational listener" in favor of approaches presuming "more active, dogmatic and argumentative listeners . . . [who] may mentally dispute conclusions, present counterarguments or derogate the communicator" (Lepper 1981).
+Social psychologists long ago rejected theories of persuasion and attitude change based on "a passive and rational listener" in favor of approaches presuming "more active, dogmatic and argumentative listeners . . . [who] may mentally dispute conclusions, present counterarguments or derogate the communicator" (Lepper 1981).
 Petty and Cacioppo's (1986) 'elaboration likelihood model' identifies a deliberative 'central route' in which a person evaluates relevant information and a 'peripheral route' in which factors other than active thinking influence attitudes and beliefs.
 Individuals with a stronger 'need for cognition,' with higher intelligence or who find the issue at hand more important or relevant are claimed to be more likely to employ the 'central' route.
 Individuals who are distracted, who find the issue at hand irrelevant or confusing, or who hold strong opposing beliefs are more likely to employ the 'peripheral' route.
 For example, how the market mechanism works may well be more relevant to subjects with entrepreneurial parents and subjects who attended more elite schools may be more intelligent or may have better training in deliberative thinking.
 If these factors increase the likelihood that they will use the 'central' route, the degree of change of beliefs may be greater.

 To test the hypothesis that changes in beliefs are different for those who are confused or unable to grasp new information quickly we run regress ex post beliefs on the independent variables selected by AIC and the variable RulesClear which indicates that a subject understood the rules of the double auction in the last round.
 A subject was considered to have understood the rules if she responded that the rules were "comprehensible" or "sufficiently comprehensible."
-As the results presented on the left side of Table 11 show, RulesClear is significant at the 5% level and has an effect larger than gender or general secondary school attendance, which become statistically insignificant.
-This suggests the school attendance and gender effects correlate with understanding of the experiment, which may be do to disinterest, low intelligence or other barriers to cognition.
+As the results from the left side of Table 11 show, RulesClear is significant at the 5% level and has an effect larger than gender or general secondary school attendance, which become statistically insignificant.
+This suggests the school attendance and gender effects correlate with understanding of the experiment, which may be due to disinterest, low intelligence or other barriers to cognition.
 Because a subject's ability depends at least in part in her willingness to absorb new information or on level of interest, whether a subject understands the rules is endogenous.
 The probit regression of RulesClear on the right side of Table 11 clearly shows this.
 Therefore results of the ex post OLS regression that include RulesClear must be treated with caution.
 While this experiment was not designed to test hypotheses about individual differences in "routes" of persuasive influence, these regression results do suggest that cognitive differences matter in explaining how different subject change their beliefs to different degrees.